-With Dub Analytics, you can track leads and sales conversions on your website, enabling you to measure the effectiveness of your marketing campaigns.
+With Dub Analytics, you can track lead and sale conversions on your website, enabling you to measure the effectiveness of your marketing campaigns.

 Quickstart